Warsaw Poland, Warszawa - Life, Cost of Life and How to find Job

 - Life in Warsaw - Polish, Expats, Students and Erasmus

 - Look and you will find more.

-In general people here are easy to talk to and they are open when someone look normal.
-We even say Dżien Dobry in elevators and other places with people i see first time in my life.
+In general, people here are easy to talk to and they are open when someone looks normal.
+We even say Dżien Dobry in elevators and other places with people I see the first time in my life.
 I like this :)

-Well, anything you are going to do requires an effort, time investement and consistency in order to be successful.
-I started creating this blog alone part time from scratch before 3 years around.
-I consistently writing contents and try to improve.
+Well, anything you are going to do requires an effort, time investment, and consistency to be successful.
+I started creating this blog alone part-time from scratch before 3 years around.
+I consistently writing content and try to improve.

 Anything we start, we need to plan it, work on it and take consistent actions.
 If that plan does not work, then we need to adjust the plan, but never stop trying.
 Never give up.
 Let's see some alternative ways you can make extra money in Warsaw.

 There are so many companies you can work for as a Driver.
 Some of them require that you have a company set.
 I think this process for registering a company is not so difficult and it might worth.
 Some companies looking for drivers are:

 I am sure there are many more but hope you got the idea.
 There are even companies, which they rent your cars to get you started.